calchiwo/WodiNote/README.md

 WodiNote started as WodiWebify, and now it’s a fully polished notes app designed to give you total privacy and control over your information.

----

-## Features

-✅ Fully offline: your notes never leave your device

-✅ AES-256-GCM encryption: strongest privacy for your data

-✅ Simple, clean, and intuitive interface

-✅ Create, edit, pin, and delete notes

-3. Add a title and your note content